 INTERROGATING ANTHROPOCENE: CAPITOLOCENE AND PLANTATIONOCENE CONTEXTS

 There are many works of post-apocalyptic and disaster fiction which deal with the nervous conditions in which we live.
 Scholars have named the current period as the Anthropocene but there have also been many offshoots to this conception of an era of huge human activity and geological unrest.
 Scholars have contended that the term Anthropocene and all that it implies is oversimplified and does not fully encompass the pressure points of domination and capitalism which underscore most planetary activity.
 Moore (2015), who created the term Capitolocene and who has actively debated and discussed its consideration, draws an important connection between the capitalistic society in which humanity inhabits and the ecological dire straits of the planet at present.
 Moore (2015) argues that humanity occupies a “set of vectors – propelling the “Great Acceleration” – which threaten planetary crisis”.
-Moore (2015) writes that the Anthropocene "makes for an easy story," primarily because it fails to "challenge the naturalized inequalities, alienation, and violence inscribed in modernity’s strategic relations of power and production" (p.173).
+Moore (2015) observes that the Anthropocene "makes for an easy story," primarily because it fails to "challenge the naturalized inequalities, alienation, and violence inscribed in modernity’s strategic relations of power and production" (p.173).
 Moore notes that because the Anthropocene discourse is framed in this way, "it does not ask us to think about these relations at all" (p.173).
 This is the reason why it is important to frame power relations of this epoch as the Capitolocene.
 The conditions of Capitolocene may be read in the difficult power relations and hierarchies that evolved from the great geological and ecological disasters in the Broken Earth trilogy, which underscores the ways in which many societies and people were othered and victimized in the ensuing chaos.
 It is this human equation in climate disasters that is important to consider.
 But it is also important to consider the ways in which the working force, those who toil and labour for the powerful elite remain commodified even in new structures of society.
 This consideration is part and parcel of the Plantationocene.
 While the Capitolocene is an important concept to use in reading and unpacking the often-problematic discourses of the Anthropocene, the Plantationocene allows for postcolonial scholars to unpack the ways in which the plantation systems which often come hand in hand with colonialism have contributed to the destruction of our natural environment and the hastening of a climate crisis.